hiscod/hiscod-project/README.md

-# Welcome to the Github repository for the HiSCoD project
+# Github repository for the HiSCoD project

 To learn more about the _Historical Social Conflict Database_ (HiSCoD), please see our homepage at [https://www.unicaen.fr/hiscod](https://www.unicaen.fr/hiscod).
 See also our [working paper](https://www.zora.uzh.ch/id/eprint/217109) for additional information on the construction of the database.